What is a Life Cycle Assessment?

 GAIA’s Role

-GAIA has experience conducting over 300 life cycle assessments.
-We guide our clients to understand evolving regulations, ensuring compliance and decarbonizing their portfolios.
+Education: We guide our clients to understand evolving regulations, ensuring compliance while decarbonizing their portfolios.

 Projects in California?